Interval Funds: What’s in A Name?

 Besides the ability to invest in strategies that may help meet portfolio goals, there are several other features.

-• Investment minimums can be relatively low compared to other private investments, generally starting at $2,500 for non-qualified accounts
+- Investment minimums can be relatively low compared to other private investments, generally starting at $2,500 in non-qualified accounts

-• Tax reporting on distributions is simple and done by Form 1099
+- Tax reporting on distributions is simpler and done by Form 1099

-Because interval funds offer only limited liquidity, investors must be mindful that their investment dollars will not be available to them in the way an exchange-traded investment may be.
-There are also some risks investors should be aware of.
+Because interval funds offer only limited liquidity, investors must be mindful that their investment dollars will not be available to them in the way an exchange- traded investment may be since they are not traded in a secondary market.
+There are also certain other risks investors should be aware of.

 Wrapping it Up

-Interval funds can provide a way to broaden the types of assets held in existing investment portfolios, while still allowing for the share repurchases necessary.
-By limiting liquidity, they can employ very long-term strategies that have the potential to provide diversification and enhanced yield.
+Interval funds can provide a way to broaden the types of assets held in existing investment portfolios, while still offering some access to investor funds.
+By limiting liquidity, they can employ longer-term strategies that have the potential to provide diversification and enhanced yield.